Visit Caño Cristales during the wet or dry seasons in Colombia, and you’d be forgiven for wondering what all the fuss is about.

-However, travel there from June to November, the moderate months between the extremes of the wet and dry seasons, and you’ll witness one of Mother Nature’s crowning glories.
+However, travel there from July to October, the moderate months between the extremes of the wet and dry seasons, and you’ll witness one of Mother Nature’s crowning glories.

-The 62.1 mile-long river is in Colombia’s Serranía de la Macarena national park, in the province of Meta, and is known as the “River of Five Colors.”
+The 62.1-mile-long river is in Colombia’s Serranía de la Macarena national park, in the province of Meta, and is known as the “River of Five Colors.”

-This “liquid rainbow" -- as it is also called -- is one of the South American country’s most spectacular natural wonders, thanks to its vivid colors.
+This “liquid rainbow” – as it is also called – is one of the South American country’s most spectacular natural wonders, thanks to its vivid colors.

 The bed of the river sports bright red, yellow, green, blue and black for the few months that conditions are right.
 Although the colors can be viewed from as early as mid-May and sometimes into December, they are brightest during June and November.

 The colors are produced during the reproductive process of the aquatic plants in the river, which are called Macarenia clavigera, a species of the riverweed family Podostemaceae.

 During the wet season, the river runs fast and high, meaning the sun cannot hit the riverbed’s plants.
 During the dry season, there is not enough water to support the plants.
 The seasons rarely vary, so visitors wanting to catch sight of the spectacle have to head to the national park during those months that the bloom is most visible.